nucliweb/MDNSearchDoc/README.md

     ```

-2. How to change de default language for search in MDN?
+2. How to change the default language for search in MDN?

     ```
 	Sublime Text -> Preferences -> Package Settings -> MDN Search Doc -> Settings - User